 The best times to go up are in the cool of the morning or in the evening to see the sunset.
 If you do go up then, plan on taking the Teleferik back down because it is easy to lose some of the wooded paths in the dark.
 These are the choices:

 - The Teleferik: Lycabettus's unique cable car goes up the mountain from the intersection of Aristippou and Plutarchiou Streets.
-It's a three minute ride through a steep tunnel that costs €7 for a round trip or €5 one way.
+It's a three-minute ride through a steep tunnel that costs €7 for a round trip or €5 one way.
 Lately they've been projecting random lights and words on the inside of the tunnel so you don't go up in complete darkness—but of course, there are no views.
 The nearest metro station is Evangelismos.
 It's a steep climb, with about 200 paved steps, from the metro to the Teleferik so if you have any mobility issues, take a taxi right to the Teleferik station.
-The Teleferik runs from about 9a.m. to about 1:30a.m.
-It sometimes runs later so it's a good idea to ask—if you are planning a late night at Orizontes—when the last car descends).
+The Teleferik runs from 9 a.m. to 1:30 a.m.
+It sometimes runs later so it's a good idea to ask—if you're planning a late night at Orizontes—when the last car descends).

 - Walk from Aristippou: Facing the Teleferik station, take Plutarchiou Street uphill to the right.
 After several short flights of steps, turn left at the top of Plutarchio and you will see the entrance to a path uphill.
 This is the most popular path to the top.
 It is a wide, paved zigzag with occasional shallow steps.
 At the very top there is a run of about 60 marble steps that end on the viewing platform outside the church.
 This path emerges from the trees almost immediately and is completely exposed to strong sunlight.
 The vegetation that runs along beside it is mostly cactus and prickly pear.
 During the high season, this path has the most traffic because it has the best views all the way up.
 It is also one of the fastest ways to walk up.